jneedham's BlogRSS Feed

 Anger: Clouds Will Fix Your Intractable IT Department

 Many enterprises and agencies have become frustrated by the pace and inflexibility of their IT departments to embrace innovation.
 As the industry has evolved, more process—encouraged by laws like HIPAA and Sarbanes Oxley—has been wrapped around (mostly) transactional forms of computing.
-It has been so difficult to get IT departments to make things to work and be compliant, that once achieved, most were loathe to entertain any hint of further change.
+It has been so difficult for IT departments just to get things to work and be compliant, that once achieved, most were loathe to entertain any hint of further change.
 The darker side of hiding behind compliance and policy can often be tribal conflict, headcount Darwinism or just plain politics.

 Clouds cannot fix an IT organization’s behavior.
 Some of the motivation to move to clouds can often be traced back to this frustration, but some of the motivation is an authentic (possibly naïve) desire to move to demonstrably effective technology.